Automorphism groups of edge-transitive maps: Introduction

 \begin{thm} A symmetric group $S_n$, an alternating group $A_n$, or a projective special linear group $L_2(q)$ is isomorphic to the automorphism group of an edge-transitive map in a class $T$ if and only if it satisfies the corresponding condition in Table~\ref{GpsRealised}. \end{thm}

+In particular, the groups $S_n$ for $n\ge 6$ and $A_n$ for $n\ge 9$ are represented in all of these classes.
+In the case $T=1$, the class of regular maps, Sjerve and Cherkassoff dealt with these groups together with $PGL_2(q)$ in~\cite{SC}, while Nuzhin dealt with the alternating groups in~\cite{Nuz92} and the simple groups of Lie type, including $L_2(q)$, in~\cite{Nuz90, Nuz97a, Nuz97}.)
 In most cases, all but finitely many of these groups are realised in each class $T$, the exceptions being six of the classes for which no groups $L_2(q)$ arise.
 The method of proof, both here and for other results stated below, is to follow~\cite{STW} in using necessary and sufficient conditions for a group to be in the various sets $\G(T)$: for instance, when $T=1$ these require the group to have generators $r_i\;(i=0, 1, 2)$ satisfying $r_i^2=(r_0r_2)^2=1$.
 In the cases $T\ne 1$ there are similar conditions on generators, together with the requirement that the group should not have certain `forbidden automorphisms' (see \S\ref{parentforbidden} for details).
 It is then a routine matter to apply these conditions to the groups in Theorem~\ref{mainthm}.

 The groups $A_n$ are simple for all $n\ge 5$, as are the groups $L_2(q)$ for all prime powers $q\ge 4$.
 More generally, it is of interest to determine, for each class $T$, which non-abelian finite simple groups are in $\G(T)$.
 In fact, it is easier to list those which are not, as in Table~\ref{FSGpsRealised} (where we use ATLAS notation~\cite{ATLAS} for simple groups):